The key to stress-free writing is breaking the problem down into manageable steps. The process has four main components:

 - Rough draft done!
 Celebrate!

-Notice that out of 15 steps, only two were actually writing.
+Notice that out of 15 steps, only three were actually writing.

 To refine a draft: